FESCA @ ETAPS 2011

 • tool demonstration papers (up to 5 pages) presenting and highlighting the distinguishing features of a topic-related tool (co-developed by the authors).

-The papers should be written in English, follow the ENTCS style (using FESCA'11 macro), and respect the page limit.
+The papers should be written in English, follow the ENTCS style (using ENTCS style files and FESCA'11 macro), and respect the page limit.
 In case of necessity, the authors may request for extension of the page limit via email including the clarification and abstract of the paper.
 Papers are to be submitted via the EasyChair conference system, and need to be registered before submission (authors, title, abstract, keywords).
 All accepted papers are required to be presented at the workshop by one of the authors.

 Proceedings